NathanaelSpecht/Engine/engine/docs/INSTALL.md

 Passing tests will print "pass" to stdout.
 Failing tests will print "FAIL" to stdout.

-Modules that pass all tests are ready for use.
+Modules that pass all tests are ready for experimental use.

 ## Using My Game Engine on Linux and Windows